 This syndrome usually starts between the ages of 12 and 18.
-Many children have different types of seizure: myoclonic seizures (brief muscle jerks) in the upper body and tonic clonic seizures.
+Many children have different types of seizure: myoclonic seizures (brief muscle jerks) in the upper body, and tonic clonic seizures.
 Some children may also experience occasional brief absence seizures.

 Seizures often happen as, or shortly after, the child or young person wakes up.
 Medication can be successful in controlling seizures, and may be needed for life.
 Tiredness, stress, lack of sleep, and excess alcohol can trigger seizures.
-Up to 40% of children or young people with JME have seizures that are triggered by flashing or flickering lights (photosensitive epilepsy).
-See our factsheet photosensitive epilepsy for more information.
+Up to 40% of children or young people with JME have photosensitivity, where seizures are triggered by flashing lights or contrasting light or dark patterns.